MicrosoftLearning/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M02_L03_Configure_Agent_Pools_and_Understand_Pipeline_Styles.md

 1. On the **Review your pipeline YAML** pane, click the down-facing caret symbol next to the **Run** button, click **Save**.

-    > Note: we are just creating the pipeline definition for now, without running it.
+    > **Note**: We are just creating the pipeline definition for now, without running it.
 You will first set up an Azure DevOps agent pool and run the pipeline in a later exercise.

 #### Task 2: Update the YAML pipeline with the self-hosted agent pool